EKcellent/EKcellent/README.md

 ### Hi there, I'm Esha! 👋

 Glad you could stop by!
 Please note that many repositories are private to preserve the integrity of course assignments and research projects.
-However, they are available upon request!
+However, they are available upon request.
 Thank you for understanding!

 ---
 #### :school: Education